brimdata/zed/zql/docs/data-types/README.md

 #### Example:

-The value in the JSON input below would ordinarily be treated as a string, but we can cast it to an `ip` type.
+The value in the JSON input below would ordinarily be treated as a `string`, but we can cast it to an `ip` type.
 This allows a downstream `filter` to correctly find the value in a CIDR match.

 ```zq-command
 echo '{"src": "192.168.1.5"}' | zq -t 'put src=src:ip | filter 192.168.1.0/24' -